mui/material-ui/docs/pages/blog/lab-tree-view-to-mui-x.md

 MUI X components are available under two licenses:

-- MUI X is MIT licensed, so free to use.
+- MUI X is MIT licensed, so it's free to use.
-- MUI X Pro includes the most advanced features, and is commercially licensed.
+- MUI X Pro includes the most advanced features and is commercially licensed.

-## Why have the Tree View been moved to MUI X?
+## Why did the Tree View move to MUI X?

-When the Tree View component was ready to leave the lab, we had a choice to make: would it live in the MUI Core library, or should it become a part of MUI X?
+When the Tree View component was ready to leave the lab, we had a choice to make: live in the MUI Core library or become a part of MUI X?

-This component could greatly benefit from advanced features such as virtualization of drag and drop.
+This component would greatly benefit from advanced features such as virtualization of drag and drop.

-Given the complex nature of these features, we decided that they would benefit most from the dedicated attention that they would receive from the X team.
+Given the complex nature of these features, we decided that it would benefit most from the dedicated attention that they would receive from the X team.

 The Tree View components is now available in the `@mui/x-tree-view` package which has a [MIT license](https://unpkg.com/browse/@mui/x-tree-view/LICENSE).